UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 - Active Backup for Business: Full PC image backups for Windows workstations — native bare-metal restore capability.
 UniFi Drive has no equivalent; Windows endpoints can only use SMB drive mapping or manual backup agents.

 - Flexible RAID with Synology Hybrid RAID (SHR), which supports mixed drive sizes.
-UniFi Drive uses standard RAID 5/6/10 with same-capacity drive requirements.
+The five SMB UNAS models use standard RAID 5/6/10 with matching-capacity drive requirements; the Enterprise NAS uses ZFS with Mirror and RAID-Z.

 - Btrfs with active data scrubbing: Synology uses the Btrfs file system with scheduled data scrubbing and self-healing for silent data corruption (bit rot).
-UniFi Drive currently lacks scheduled Btrfs data scrubbing via the GUI — a meaningful gap for long-term data integrity on large arrays.
+This is a meaningful advantage for long-term data integrity on large arrays.

 - Expandable RAM on most models